DecentDB vs SQLite: When to Choose Which¶

 9. You need PRAGMA configuration¶

 SQLite offers dozens of PRAGMAs for tuning cache size, page size, journal mode, locking mode, foreign key enforcement, and more.
-DecentDB exposes a small subset (page_size, cache_size, integrity_check, database_list, table_info) and intentionally limits configurability to reduce misconfiguration risk.
+DecentDB exposes a practical compatibility subset for safe probes, schema discovery, application metadata, queued-write timeout defaults, WAL checkpointing, and plan-cache flushes.
+Assignments are accepted only when they match DecentDB's actual behavior or set DecentDB-owned metadata.

 -- SQLite: extensive runtime tuning